mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

 ## The impact of starting tools and processes

+The data in this chapter, and the majority of this thesis are drawn from stages 3 and 4.
+As such, the observations on starting point and subsequent emergent resources are based on that period.

 <!-- NOTE - TRY ORGANISING CHAPTER THIS WAY - IMPACT OF MY DESIGN - THEN EMERGING TOOLS / PRACTICES -->
 <!-- NOTE - STARTING AGAIN SIGN-POINTING TO WHERE AND HOW RQS ARE ADDRESSED.
 - What pedagogical factors are significant to support novices learning coding, particularly in game making contexts?